nevmyvaka-s-massmediagroup/orders-test/README.md

 Сreated unit tests that verify the sort functionality

 ## Note
 - Also implemented select and selectAll list functionality
 - The recommended library (Material) was used and customized
 - I chosed material ui styling guide instead SASS in this project, I think this is the most suitable solution, to avoid redundant dependencies.
+- Implemented mock function for fetching data from json and added several entries to the list for checking pagination and sorting